-Quizzes 10%
+Homework and Quizzes 10%

 Projects 25%

 Major I Exam 20%

 Major II Exam 20%

 Final Exam 25%

-- Written assignments should be submitted at the beginning of class time in the specified due date.
-Late written assignments are not accepted, especially if the solution is discussed in class. - Late projects are accepted, but will be penalized 5% for each late day, up to a maximum of seven late days.
+- Homework should be submitted at the beginning of class time in the specified due date.
+Late homework is not accepted, especially if the solution is posted online. - Late projects are accepted, but will be penalized 5% for each late day, up to a maximum of five late days.